toddwschneider/coordstagram/README.md

+# 😔

+Unfortunately Instagram has [deprecated its platform API](https://www.instagram.com/developer/), which means that the code in this repo no longer works

 # Coordstagram

 Coordstagram is a simple Ruby on Rails application that uses the Instagram API to fetch, store, and view photos and videos that were taken near a user-specified latitude and longitude